abartlettg/edrx/README.md

 The purpose of this project is to utilize webscraping skills and data analysis skills to explore pricing of ED medications when using the goodrx.com discount.

 Project Status:
 This project is still a work-in-progress.
 Selenium webscraping script runs properly to retrieve and write data to an output file.
-And, R script works properly to load multiple data files into one dataframe for analysis.
+And, R script works properly to load multiple data files into one dataframe for analysis and produce summary tables and graphs.

 Requirements:
 * Python